-All our dreams can come true, if we have the courage to pursue them.
-Walt Disney
+All our dreams can come true if we have the courage to pursue them. – Walt Disney

-Ever since I was a little I used to have this habit when I was visiting my relatives who lived in a valley between the mountains.
-I would get up the earliest in the morning with the sunrise and go to the garden to meet the a day and say hello to the mountains… The most amazing and beautiful mountains for my heart ever since.
-I love to slowly follow the range with my eyes – there is something absolutely comforting and relaxing about that.
+Ever since I was a little, I used to have this habit when I was visiting my relatives who lived in a valley between the mountains.
+I would get up the earliest in the morning with the sunrise and go to the garden to meet the day and say hello to the mountains… The most amazing and beautiful mountains for my heart ever since.
+I love to slowly follow the range with my eyes – there is something comforting and relaxing about that.

 But how will I do that?
-There was always something on the way to fulfil my dream.
-Most importantly there was a lack of likeminded people to go there with me.
+There was always something on the way to fulfill my dream.
+Most importantly there was a lack of like-minded people to go there with me.
 The funny part of the story is that this mountain is only 2 km away from the point I was standing.
 The problem is that this mountain was in a different country and to get to it you would have to cross the river Tisa that separates Ukraine and Romania.
 So I needed somebody to go there with me and find a guide who could take us to Sapanta.
 I asked quite a few people.
-And after a strain of refuses I finally found the person who gladly agreed to cross the border and go up to that mountain and take some pictures from the top of that town where my relatives lived.
+And after a strain of refuses, I finally found the person who gladly agreed to cross the border and go up to that mountain and take some pictures from the top of that town where my relatives lived.

 What Does it Take to Turn a Dream Into Reality?

 You would be surprised how much we usually attribute to luck.
 Of course, luck plays a huge part in achieving our dreams when it is on our side.
 But some things, coincidences that we attribute to luck are not that at all.
 How many times have you thought to yourself that it was lucky to meet that person or to notice that little something that got you so much closer to turning your dream into reality?
 The truth is that it is not luck that you are seeing.
-When we have a dream and we are determined that it comes true, your mind turns into a homing device and constantly seeks opportunities to get closer to it.
-Things that you would not other wise notice and people you would not necessarily speak to become so obvious to you and so easy to find.
-It never stops to amaze me how life starts giving me little clues and everything starts fitting together when I have my mind set on that one dream and I truly start believing that I can realise it.
+When we have a dream, and we are determined that it comes true, your mind turns into a homing device and constantly seeks opportunities to get closer to it.
+Things that you would not otherwise notice and people you would not necessarily speak to become so obvious to you and so easy to find.
+It never stops to amaze me how life starts giving me little clues and everything starts fitting together when I have my mind set on that one dream, and I truly start believing that I can realize it.
 The last part is important.
 Our minds take everything literally.
-It cannot distinguish sarcasm from the truth, it cannot find ways of doing something if you tell your mind that it cannot be done.
+It cannot distinguish sarcasm from the truth; it cannot find ways of doing something if you tell your mind that it cannot be done.
 If you know there is a solution to something – your mind will find it.

-Persistance is very important in getting closer to our dreams.
-We must believe in ourselves and in the possibility to realise our dreams.
-There is an end to any action but it is up to us whether to end it by giving up or by achieving result.
+Persistence is very important in getting closer to our dreams.
+We must believe in ourselves and in the possibility to realize our dreams.
+There is an end to any action, but it is up to us whether to end it by giving up or by achieving a result.
 Any wall, no matter how thick and strong, can be knocked down with persistence.
 And so to achieve our dreams we need to persist, even be stubborn in not letting anything to move us out of our way.
 No matter how hard anyone discourages you and no matter how long it take and how tired it makes, we need to persist and keep going.
-Only you know what it feels like to achieve your dream and if you ever feel like giving up – take a moment and remember the moment that you imagined when you have achieved your dream.
+Only you know what it feels like to achieve your dream and if you ever feel like giving up – take a moment and remember the moment that you imagined when you had achieved your dream.
 It will give you another boost to keep trying until you knock all the obstacles down and get on a clear path to success.

-Patience, persistence and perspiration make an unbeatable combination for success. – Napoleon Hill
+Patience, persistence, and perspiration make an unbeatable combination for success. – Napoleon Hill

 Dream on!
 And never settle for less.